A climate resilient farm gives back as much to the land and people as it receives

 Temperatures fluctuate to both extremes from very cold to very hot, and while some native species cannot adapt quickly enough, others thrive.
 Rising temperatures can help invasive insects and other pests digest food and demolish crops much faster.
 To fight them off, farmers must switch to harsher and more toxic pesticides sprayed over crops.
 However, these dangerous chemicals contaminate waterways and soil, damaging crops and communities elsewhere.

 At the same time, greenhouse gas emissions leave holes in our planet’s ozone layer, a natural barrier in our atmosphere that absorbs ultraviolet radiation from the sun.
 As the ozone weakens, excess radiation damages the cells in crops and other plants.
 Farmers are also left unprotected as it can damage their skin and eye health.

 A bottom-up approach—from grassroots to canopy—for climate resilient agriculture

 Coffee and cocoa farms that run on clean, renewable energy are our solution.
 We develop farms that are self-sustaining, good for the environment, and will grow better, healthier crops for years to come.

-At each farm, we build an Eco-Industrial Farmhouse which processes raw materials while re-purposing leftover byproducts as biofuels.
+At each farming community cluster, we build an Eco-Industrial Farmhouse which processes raw materials while re-purposing leftover byproducts as biofuels.
 Fortunately, coffee bean processing generates loads of leftover pulp.
 Rich in antioxidants and fiber, coffee pulp can be composted and made into an excellent fertilizer.
 Over time, this increases yields and adds minerals to the soil.
 The results are value-added, organically grown commodities that are eligible for Fair Trade labeling.

 Support our Climate Resilient Agriculture campaign by contacting us at: